MitchTODO/LiteStarView/README.md

 Leave a ⭐ if you like this project or want to see updates in future.

 The view was made for a recipie app.
-I needed a simple ratings view that was also setable by the user and could work in a collection view.
+I needed a simple ratings view that was also setable by the user and would work in a collection view.

 ## 📑Desciption